Techniques of Molecular Modelling: Molecular Orbital Methods

 Case Study 1 Revisited: How do orbitals interact within a molecule?

-1. We will solve the Schroedinger equation for a molecule (to any required degree of accuracy).
-This gives us a function (the canonical molecular orbitals) which tell us the electron density probability over the molecule as a whole.
+1. We will solve the Schrödinger equation for a molecule (to any required degree of accuracy).
+This gives us functions (the canonical molecular orbitals) which tell us the electron density probability over the molecule as a whole.

 2. We now need to convert this (global) function to some sort of local property, since the concept of a bond is local, and not descriptive of the molecule as a whole.
 One such procedure is known as the NBO (Natural bond orbitals).
 A more formal description of this type of orbital is: Natural Bond Orbitals (NBOs) are localized few-center orbitals ("few" meaning typically 1 or 2, but occasionally more) that describe the Lewis-like molecular bonding pattern of electron pairs in optimally compact form.
 This can be precisely expressed in mathematical form (but we shall not do so here!); it is sufficient to say that the electron density probability predicted by summing all the occupied canonical molecular orbitals and alternatively all the local NBOs comes out the same! (i.e. there is more than one way of constructing a wavefunction for a molecule that predicts its overall electron density distribution, which in fact is the only properly measurable property).

-3. Just as with canonical MOs, where we had a (doubly) occupied set and a virtual unoccupied set, so the NBOs turn out to geometrically occupy the bonds (BD), the lower non-valence cores (CR, and the lone pairs (LP) of the molecule, with the unoccupied orbitals being represented by BD* and RY* (don't worry about this last one, it stands for Rydberg, but it need not concern us here).
+3. Just as with canonical MOs, where we had a (doubly) occupied set and a virtual (unoccupied) set, so the NBOs turn out to geometrically occupy the bonds (BD), the lower energy non-valence cores (CR), and the valence lone pairs (LP) of the molecule, with the unoccupied orbitals being represented by BD* and RY* (don't worry about this last one, it stands for Rydberg).

-5. This is exactly the form of the Klopman-Salem diagram you may well recollect from 2nd year lectures, and also repeated in the stereo-electronisc course.
-But we have now made progress, by using the NBO expressions, we can obtain an exact value for the value of the quantity E(2).
+5. This is exactly the form of the Klopman-Salem diagram you may well recollect from 2nd year conformational analysis lectures.
+But we have now made progress.
+By using the NBO expressions, we can obtain an exact value for the value of the quantity E(2).

-6. When this is done for the two dioxepins discussed in case study 1, the following results (at the B3LYP/6-31G(d) level, but that need not concern us here) are obtained for the stable form;
+6. When this is done for the two dioxepins discussed in case study 1, the following results (at the B3LYP/6-31G(d) level) are obtained (with the keyword pop(nbo)) for the stable (green) and unstable (pink) forms;

-7. The only two large E(2) terms (~15.5 kcal/mol) are between an oxygen LP and a C-O BD* involving the adjacent oxygen.
+7. The only two large E(2) terms (both ~15.5 kcal/mol) are between an oxygen LP and a C-O BD* involving the adjacent oxygen.
 They correspond exactly to the two antiperiplanar interactions we first noticed by visualisation, but now we can precisely quantify these interactions.

 8. For the unstable isomer, only one large E(2) term is found (13.4); the other (7.5) is now significantly reduced because the orientation is no longer exactly antiperiplanar.
 The molecule is less stabilised and the two C-O bonds are no longer equal in length.